 Via San Cesareo

-Emerging on the narrow streets of the historic center via San Cesareo, and visit Sedile Dominova.
+Get lost in the narrow streets of the historic center via San Cesareo, and visit Sedile Dominova.
 Via San Cesareo is Sorento’s oldest street, full of souvenir shops and trattorias where you can feel the city’s true essence of history and sea.

 3. The Main Churches in Sorrento